CNES/S1Tiling/docs/testing.rst

 There are two ways to obtain the baseline:

-- Either we have given you an authentication token to the S3 token where we have stored the current baseline.
+- Either we have given you an authentication token to the S3 server where we have stored the current baseline.

   In that case, thanks to `MinIO client